ruby / fingerprint

 # see rake assets:precompile definition in Rakefile

-# and app/views/layouts/application.haml
+# and ui/views/layouts/application.haml

 app_css_path = "/css/app.css"